kchenturtles/PassionfruitKitchen/content/posts/rice-paper-roll.md

 ![rice-paper-roll thumbnail](../../rice-paper-roll/rice-paper-roll-1.jpg)

-My family likes to make sushi at home.
-Granted, it's probably not very authentic, but it still tastes great!
-We usually make it with surimi, cucumber, and avocado, sometimes we swap surimi for smoked salmon.
+My family sometimes likes to make sushi at home.
+Granted, it's probably not very authentic, but it still tastes pretty good.
+We usually make it with surimi, cucumber, and avocado; sometimes we swap surimi for smoked salmon.
 So, how did this recipe come about?
-Well, a few weeks ago I was grocery shopping and bought some rice paper, mostly because I've seen it being used a ton of ways on Instagram and wanted to give it a try.
-When my family was making sushi together later that weekend, I looked at the rice paper and came up with a neat idea -- why not wrap sushi in it?
-A bit like a sushi burrito but more self-contained, and it adds a cool chew to the outside of the sushi roll.
-It's been a huge hit with my family!
+A few weeks ago I was grocery shopping and bought some rice paper, mostly because I've seen it being used a ton of ways on Instagram and wanted to give it a try.
+When my family was making sushi together later that weekend, I looked at the rice paper and came up with a neat idea -- why not use it in sushi?
+It turns out a bit like a sushi burrito, and the rice paper adds a good textural contrast to the sushi roll.

 ## Ingredients

-Take your typical sushi recipe, add rice paper, that's pretty much this recipe.
+Take your typical sushi recipe, add rice paper, and that's pretty much this recipe.
 It makes a great lunch or snack!

 - Sushi rice
 - Rice vinegar